jsimonet/config-any/readme.md

 # BACKENDS

 A backend is a class used to load a configuration source (a file, a database, etc…), to get a value from it, and/or to set a new one.
+It should inherit from Config::Backend to be usable with Config::Any.

 A backend can be readable only, writable only or both.